genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 }
 ```

 Keep that `id`: you use it to retrieve, update, and reference the configuration in job submissions.
-For the single-cell HDF5 `hdf5-cells` image, the `data` field follows a different schema.
-See the [Configuration Reference](single-cell/configuration-reference.md).
+For the full `data` field schema, see the [Configuration Reference](single-cell/configuration-reference.md).

 ## Submit a dry run and review the logs